-The E51 monitor core is a 64-bit embedded RISC-V CPU, including an instruction fetch unit, an execution pipeline, and a data memory system.
+The E51 monitor core is a 64-bit embedded RISC-V microcontroller, including an instruction fetch unit, an execution pipeline, and a data memory system.
 The monitor core supports the standard RISC-V RV64IMAC user-level instruction set, with machine and user privilege modes.
-The E51 monitor core typically runs a bare metal code called Hart Software Services.
+The E51 is primarily responsible for booting and configuring the processor subsystem after which a super loop is executed that responds to firmware service requests from the application processors.